 — Anthony Gaenzle (@AnthonyGaenzle) September 10, 2021

-The first one I participated in was Chasing Joy.
+The first one I participated in was Chasing Joy back in 2012.
 Her chats are inspiring thoughts on life.
 You’ll notice each Twitter chat uses a specific hashtag and lasts about an hour.

 More Chats on Twitter